nava003/Module_9_Challenge/README.md

 > `GIVEN a command-line application that accepts user input`
 >
 > `WHEN I am prompted for information about my application repository`
-> `THEN I a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions`
+> `THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions`
 >
 > `WHEN I enter my project title`
 > `THEN this is displayed as the title of the README`